20 Best Neighborhoods in Orlando, FL

 - Transit Score: 34

-Florida Center North offers an urban, liberal feel with plenty of rentals.
-Choose from single-family homes, townhouses, and apartment complexes.
-Like most of Orlando, apartment complexes come outfitted with pools to escape the Florida heat.
+Florida Center North offers an urban, liberal feel with plenty of rentals, including single-family homes, townhouses, and apartment complexes.
+Like most Orlando, apartment complexes throughout Florida Center North come outfitted with pools to escape the heat.
 On-site fitness centers are also available.

 - Walk Score: 36